-Thrill of The Chase: An Issued Tudor Submariner 9401 with Paul Russell
+Thrill of The Chase: A US Navy Issued Tudor Submariner 9401 with Paul Russell

 Thrill of The Chase is a new interview series with collectors and owners of military or other interesting issued Tudor watches.
 We will find out about the acquisition, history and attributes of some very cool watches.
 Today we meet Paul Russell, a passionate Tudor Collector and renowned expert on Canadian Navy-issued Tudors.
 Here he shares with us a fascinating 9401 'Hybrid' Submariner...

 Do you remember last year we were able to share with you a never-before-seen Tudor advert that featured what we called the ‘Hybrid’ Submariner?
 Watches in this configuration have been around for years, but nobody really knew if it was a military adaptation or if Tudor produced them this way.
 The official advert cleared that up unequivocally but interestingly, in my experience, the vast majority of these watches that have surfaced over the years have been linked to the Canadian Navy.
 Today’s Thrill of The Chase interviewee has spent significant time researching Canadian Navy-issued Tudors and I consider him to be one of the leading experts in this field.
 Today he shares with us a very interesting ‘Hybrid’ example and goes deep into its origins.
 Paul Russell really does love the Thrill of The Chase…

 The original Tudor advert featuring the 'Hybrid' 9401 Submariner